Last updated on August 21st, 2024 at 01:10 pm

-Screening sanctions refer to the process of screening individuals, organizations, or countries against a list of sanctioned entities maintained by the US government.
+Screening sanctions are the processes of screening individuals, organizations, or countries against a list of sanctioned entities maintained by the US government.
 US banks are required to comply with these screening sanctions in order to prevent money laundering, terrorist financing, and other illegal activities.

 The US government maintains several lists of sanctioned entities.
 These lists contain the names of individuals, entities, and countries that are subject to various US sanctions, such as asset freezes, travel restrictions, and trade embargoes.